 Setup in Enboarder:

-Once the feature is enabled by your Customer Success Manager, you can log in as an Admin user with a role that can assess Integration settings into Enboarder.
+Once the feature is enabled by our Support Team, you can log in as an Admin user with a role that can assess Integration settings into Enboarder.

 Navigate to Settings (Right top corner icon) > Integrations > Our Extensions > then click on the "Custom Email Server" icon.